 The context of this quote comes directly from a discussion expressing the amazement that one finds in the Latin Lexica.

-Now, with that said, BDAG is very strong lexicon and in many respects is is better than the LSJ, BUT it still have the same fault of being a dictionary based on a dictionary based on a dictionary based on a dictionary, also going back to Stephanus and thus, also back to the Byzantine lexica and encyclopedias.
+Now, with that said, BDAG is strong lexicon and in many respects is is better than the LSJ, BUT it still have the same fault of being a dictionary based on a dictionary based on a dictionary based on a dictionary, also going back to Stephanus and thus, also back to the Byzantine lexica and encyclopedias, as Lee has showed us so clearly..

-All this to say, read even BDAG critically.
+We need to read even BDAG critically.
 Check the texts it cites and then go back and check other texts, compare lexica with each other, how do they differ and how are they the same.
 And then, go check more texts that contain the word you’re studying.
 If you have the time, go back and study the word yourself in as many occurrences as possible.